-CNN says suspicious package caught before reaching Atlanta HQ
+FBI seizes package intended for CNN, says it matches others

-(Reuters) - A suspicious package addressed to CNN’s Atlanta headquarters was intercepted on Monday morning, the network said, five days after one of 14 pipe bombs sent to some of U.S. President Donald Trump’s leading critics forced the evacuation of CNN’s New York office.
+(Reuters) - Authorities on Monday intercepted a suspicious package addressed to CNN’s Atlanta headquarters, which was similar in appearance to those containing 14 pipe bombs mailed to some of U.S. President Donald Trump’s leading critics last week, the FBI said.

 The latest package was intercepted at an Atlanta post office, CNN Worldwide President Jeff Zucker said in a post on Twitter.

-The FBI’s Atlanta bomb squad and other law enforcement personnel responded after being notified by the U.S. Postal Inspection Service, Kevin Rowson, an FBI spokesman, said in a statement.
+The FBI’s Atlanta bomb squad and other law enforcement personnel responded after being notified by the U.S. Postal Inspection Service, an FBI spokesman, Kevin Rowson, said in a statement.

 Zucker said there was no imminent danger.
-Since a pipe bomb turned up at CNN’s New York office in the Time Warner Center on Wednesday, all mail to the network has been screened offsite, he said.
+Since a pipe bomb turned up at CNN’s New York office in the Time Warner Center last week, forcing the building’s evacuation, all mail to the network has been screened offsite, he said.

-News of the latest package surfaced with just over a week before highly charged Nov.
-6 elections, in which the Democrats are battling to seize control of a Congress now held by Trump’s Republican Party.
+News of the latest package surfaced with just over a week to go in highly charged campaigns across the nation leading up to Nov.
+6 elections, in which Democrats are battling to seize control of a Congress now held by Trump’s Republican Party.

+Tensions prompted by the pipe bombs ratcheted up even further after a gunman opened fire at a Pittsburgh synagogue on Saturday, killing 11 worshipers while yelling “All Jews must die.”

-Last week’s bombs were sent to a range of prominent Democrats, including former President Barack Obama, and other frequent targets of Trump’s scorn.
+Last week’s bombs were sent to a range of prominent Democrats, including former President Barack Obama, and other frequent targets of Trump’s scorn, including CNN.

+Those bombs were sent in manila envelopes lined with bubble wrap and consisted of plastic 6-inch (15-cm) pipes packed with explosive material and wired to small clocks and batteries, a criminal complaint filed in federal court in Manhattan said.

-Cesar Sayoc, a former male stripper and part-time pizza deliveryman accused of mailing those bombs, was scheduled to make his first appearance before a federal judge on Monday afternoon.
+Cesar Sayoc, a former male stripper and part-time pizza deliveryman accused of mailing those bombs, was due to make his first appearance in a Miami courtroom on Monday afternoon.

 Sayoc, 56, is charged with five felony counts: interstate transportation and illegal mailing of explosives, threatening a former president, making threatening interstate communications and assaulting federal officers.